buildarr/buildarr/docs/usage.md

   --help                          Show this message and exit.

 Commands:
-  daemon  Run as a daemon and periodically update defined instances. run     Configure instances defined in the Buildarr config file, and exit. sonarr  Sonarr instance ad-hoc commands.
+  daemon       Run as a daemon and periodically update defined instances. run          Update configured instances, and exit. sonarr       Sonarr instance ad-hoc commands. test-config  Test a Buildarr configuration file for correctness.
 ```

 ## Manual runs